greghorne/Shake-Shake/README.md

 *Implementation:*

 - This application is written in Ruby/JS and deployed as a Sinatra application.
 - The purpose of this project is to demonstrate <i>Server-Sent Events</i> which is a server to client communication protocol (one-way).
-Explore <i>WebSockets</i> if 2-way communication is needed.
-Note that Server-Sent Events are not supported by IE/Edge as of this writing.
+- Note that Server-Sent Events are not supported by IE/Edge as of this writing.
 - Wikipedia: https://en.wikipedia.org/wiki/Server-sent_events

 *Tools/Components:*